 How to Cook With Semolina

 When incorporating semolina flour into homemade pasta and baked goods recipes, it is used similarly to any other type of flour, where it is combined with wet and sometimes other dry ingredients.
 It is also added to gravies, soups, and stews as a thickener, and can be used to prevent sticking when baking with dough.
 To create a filling breakfast porridge, boil semolina along with milk until thickened.
 Semolina can also be replaced for some or all of the flour in baking recipes, including cookies, where it imparts a crisp, crumbly texture.

-Always scoop your flour into your measuring cups, rather than dipping them into the flour bag.
-Dipping puts extra flour in your recipe, and that will make your pasta dough drier and harder to work with.
+As with any type of flour, it should be scooped into the measuring cups rather than the cups being dipped into the flour bag.
+Dipping can add extra flour to the recipe, which will make the pasta dough drier and harder to work with.

 Semolina has a sweet, nutty flavor and earthy aroma.
 It also contributes that signature yellow color to the pasta.